German Cases Quiz: Free Grammar Practice

 Finding the correct German case can be challenging, which is one reason why German isn’t so easy.
 To determine the nominative case, you can ask: “Who or what.”
 The nominative is usually the subject of a sentence.
 The genitive case in German is needed for ownership or possession.
 To find the genitive, ask: “Whose.”

-The dative case is used for the indirect object, and there's no direct interaction between the subject and the dative.
+The dative case is used for the indirect object, and there’s no direct interaction between the subject and the dative.
 To identify the dative, ask: “For whom/to whom.”
-The accusative case, on the other hand, is for the direct object, where there's interaction between the subject and the object.
-You can read more about the cases in German: here.
+The accusative case, on the other hand, is for the direct object, where there’s interaction between the subject and the object.
+You can get more information about this topic: here.

 Are the Cases in German important?